Tailwind Palette Generator

 - 50–100: Very light tints — ideal for subtle backgrounds, hover states on light surfaces, and disabled element backgrounds.

 - 200–300: Light variants — suitable for borders, dividers, and secondary backgrounds in cards and panels.
+Explore dark color palettes to see how these tints behave on dark surfaces.

 - 400: A lighter accent — works well for placeholder text, icons, and secondary interactive elements.